MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 ## Optimize performance by excluding specific folders from antivirus scanning

 In order to avoid potential performance impacts, certain folders can be excluded from antivirus scanning when you use a file-level antivirus software in the server where an on-premises data gateway is installed.
-If these folders aren't excluded, you might observe performance impacts and potentially other unexpected behaviors since these folders receive a large amount of write operations and are, at the core, data pipelines of the on-premises data gateway.
+If these folders aren't excluded, you might observe performance impacts and potentially other unexpected behaviors since these folders receive a large number of write operations and are, at the core, data pipelines of the on-premises data gateway.

 ### Folders that might have to be excluded from antivirus scanning in the on-premises data gateway server